AET-DevOps25/team-continuous-disappointment/README.md

 **Responsibilities:**

 - Process incoming prompts and preferences.
-- Use LLM (e.g., GPT via LangChain) to generate, modify, and plan recipes.
+- Use LLM (e.g., GPT via LangChain or Llama3) to generate, modify, and plan recipes.
+- Fetch additional data from a well known recipe source stored in the vector database Qdrant to enable document retrieval for answering recipe document based questions.
 - Structure outputs into JSON responses and provide endpoints via FastAPI for server module.
-- Fetch additional data from a well known recipe source stored in the vector database Qdrant.

 **Design:**